williamkray/maubot-authentik/README.md

 this is a [maubot](https://github.com/maubot/maubot) plugin which interacts with Authentik APIs to manage invitations via your pre-configured invitation enrollment flow. if you do not know what that means, this bot is not for you.

-modify the config to point to your authentik deployment, generate and include and admin user API token to authenticate, let it rip.
+modify the config to point to your authentik deployment, generate and include an admin user API token to authenticate, let it rip.

 note: you MUST include the flow UUID you want to associate with your invitation generation. in order to find this: